-Other revenues include penalty fee for late payment or pre-payment, one-time fees for transferring loans over the secondary loan market and other service fees of borrower acquisition and referral fee.
+Other revenues include penalty fee for late payment or pre-payment, one-time fees for transferring loans over the secondary loan market and commission fee received from other Fintech companies.
 The penalty fee, which is the fee paid to the investors and assigned to us by the investors, will be received as a certain percentage of past due amounts in case of late payment or a certain percentage of interest over the prepaid principal loan amount in case of prepayment.
+We refer potential borrowers to other Fintech companies and charges them commission fee.
+Commission fee revenue is recognized when successful referral was completed by us.